oylsister/SM-GunMenu/README.md

 # [CS:GO/CS:S] SM-GunMenu
 Purchase weapon through command and menu with customizable config for gun command.
+And completely replacement for ZMarket on Zombie:Reloaded

-**\*Check out branch 'dev' for experimental updates.\***
+**\*I'm no longer working on 'Dev' branch.
+So check out Stable branch\***

 ## Feature
 - Restrict Option Including Weapon Type.